 Show us your production skills.
 We want to see your approach to making things and your attitude toward your work and attention to details.
 We want to see how you put things together.
 You may want to include, prints, pottery, poster-making, built items, model-making, furniture-making, or layouts, etc.

 Designers need to be creative, flexible, and able to problem-solve.
 We are looking for your thinking process, your ability to problem-solve, and your curiosity.
-Show us a variety of creative work such as painting, drawing, photography, jewelry, models or sculptures, or anything else you have 'designed' or 'created'.
+Show us a variety of creative work such as painting, drawing, photography, jewelry, models or sculptures, or anything else you have 'designed' or 'created' or 'built'.
 Have you made a film, video, or website?
 Include it.
-Most importantly, include written descriptions along with your creative work.
+Most importantly, include written descriptions (that explain your process and include your reflection) along with your creative work.

 * * *